TheOdinProject/curriculum/javascript/introduction/js101-review.md

 ### Introduction
 This course assumes that you have a decent grasp on the fundamentals of JavaScript.
-If you have recently taken our JavaScript fundamentals series then you will be in good shape to skip this review and move on.
+If you just finished our [Foundations course](https://theodinproject.com/paths/foundations) then you should skip this review and move on to the next lesson.
 If it's been a while, you will probably want to take a day or two to refresh yourself on the basics.

 ### Review